Life is a learning curve with dips in the road. Every now and again we will begin to find new things out about ourselves and of other people.

-- Never apologise to yourself or anyone else for being you and don’t feel you have to explain why you do things a certain way.
-You don’t have to justify yourself to others.
+- Never apologise to yourself or anyone else for being you.
+Don’t feel you have to explain why you do things a certain way, or that you have to justify yourself to others.
 People should accept you just the way you are;

-- As hard as it is, let go of the past and any indiscretions you’ve made.
-At the time we don’t usually see our indiscretions as indiscretions, but if you do try not to feel bad, because it is those indiscretions that make you stronger;
+- As hard as it is, let go of the past and any indiscretions you have made.
+At the time you probably won’t see your indiscretions, but if you do try not to feel bad, because ultimately, working through indiscretions will make you stronger;

 - Close your past chapters.
-Don’t let the past and your indiscretions interfere with any future decisions you go on to make;
+Don’t let the past interfere with any future decisions you go on to make;

-- Learn to love the simple things and stop looking over your shoulder at what others have, or make excuses for yourself;
+- Learn to love the simple things, and stop looking over your shoulder at what others have, and making excuses for yourself;

 - Stop trying to make up for what you didn’t have in your childhood by providing your children with those things.
 They won’t thank you for it;